 Tractor-trailers, large construction vehicles, dump trucks, garbage trucks, and 18-wheelers ship items and cargo all through the major highways of New Jersey like the New Jersey Turnpike, Route 4, Route 78, and Route 80.

-Whether the incident is caused by trucking company negligence (product defects, over scheduling) or truck driver negligence (speeding, drunk driving, distracted driving, road rage) the number of serious injuries and deaths from NJ truck accidents is staggering.
+Whether the incident is caused by trucking company negligence (product defects, over scheduling) or truck driver negligence (speeding, drunk driving, distracted driving, road rage) the number of serious injuries and deaths from truck accidents in New Jersey is staggering.

 If you or your loved one have been injured in a truck accident in New Jersey, it is important that you protect your rights and seek legal representation immediately.

-Call 833-323-4448 today, and get a FREE case evaluation by a knowledgeable New Jersey truck accident lawyer.
+Call 856-284-6446 today, and get a FREE AND IMMEDIATE CASE EVALUATION by a knowledgeable New Jersey truck accident lawyer.